plocher/Adapter-CMRI8-RJ45/README.md

 cable, but this time it can be populated with a 0.1" or 3.5mm pitch screw terminal and mounted to the benchwork near where it's signals are used.

+  * 4.0 Added optional resistors inline for direct driving LED outputs with a default (cuttable) link for use as inputs...
+  * 5.0 Added SPDT "Frog Power" 3.5mm connector pads